Lattice-Automation/seqviz/README.md

 #### `bpColors (={})`

-An object mapping basepairs to their color.
+An object mapping base pairs to their color.
 The key/bp is either a nucleotide type or 0-based index.
 Example:

 ```js
 bpColors = { A: "#FF0000", T: "blue", 12: "#00FFFF" };